-- (i) The investment options of a separate account initially listed in the application or application supplement are subject to approval.
+(i) The investment options of a separate account initially listed in the application or application supplement are subject to approval.
 Investment options may be variable.
-The submission letter must state whether or not the plan of operations has been approved or, if awaiting approval, the date filed.
-If the plan of operations is not yet approved, the submission letter must state that the investment options will not be implemented until the plan of operations has been approved by the New York City office of the Life Bureau. - (ii) Any change in the investment options must be filed for informational purposes.
-This filing must be made no later than 60 days after the amended plan of operations for the separate account.
+The SERFF Filing Description must state whether or not the plan of operation has been approved or, if awaiting approval, the date filed.
+If the plan of operation is not yet approved, the Filing Description must state that the investment

+- options will not be implemented until the plan of operation has been approved by the New York City office of the Life Bureau. - (ii) Any change in the investment options must be filed for informational purposes.
+This filing must be made no later than 60 days after the amended plan of operation for the separate account.
 Section 3201(b)(7)(A).
-A plan of operations must be approved before filing a fund change only submission.
-See filing guidance on Department's website.
+A plan of operation must be approved before filing a fund change only submission.
+See filing guidance on Department's website. - (c) To avoid misleading disclosure, both the initial premium amount and the planned premium amount need to be set forth in the application.
+Section 3201(c)(1).